Microchip-MPLAB-Harmony/classb_pic32mzw1_wfi32e01/docs/pic32mzw1/usage.md

 nav_order: 3
 ---

-## Class B Peripheral Library Usage
+# Class B Peripheral Library Usage

-This topic describes the basic architecture of the Class B library and provides information and examples on how to use it.
+This document describes the basic architecture of the Class B library and provides information and examples on how to use it.
-APIs defined by the Class B library can be used either by the start-up code or by the application code.
+APIs defined by the Class B library can be used either at start-up or by the application code.
 The application may use PLIBs, drivers or middleware from the Harmony 3 software framework along with the Class B library code.

 **Interface Header File** : classb.h